wix-incubator/stylable-integration/README.md

     // prefix used for class names
     defaultPrefix: 's',

-    // should a bundle CSS file be generated
+    // whether a bundle CSS file should be generated
     injectBundleCss: false,

-    // should each built .js file include code that injects the raw CSS to the page (when loaded in the browser)
+    // whether each built .js file should include code that injects the raw CSS into the page (when loaded in the browser)
     injectFileCss: false,

     // delimiter used when namespacing selectors